Do1e

 IP/Domain: nas.njucite.cn

-The application login Drive will only display the home directory, which is only visible to you.
+The application login to Drive will only show the home directory, which is only visible to you.

-The web login will show the share directory, which is a shared directory mounted on each server at /nasdata, and can be used for data transfer between servers.
-Some (s4 and s5) servers have a 10G connection to NAS, while others are 1G.
+Logging in via the web will show the share directory, which is a shared directory mounted on each server at /nasdata, used for data transfer between servers.
+Some (s4 and s5) servers have a 10G connection to NAS, while others have a 1G connection.

 ::: warning

 Everyone has access to /nasdata.
-To prevent accidental deletion by others, it is recommended to configure important data using rclone.
-Refer to the section on Using rclone to Sync Local and NAS Files, and remember to replace the URL.
+To prevent others from accidentally deleting files, it is recommended to configure important data using rclone, refer to the section on Using rclone to sync local and NAS files, and remember to replace the URL.

 :::

-Files can be moved between the two directories via the web interface.
+You can move files in the two directories via the web interface.

 image